29 Fourth of July Desserts (Even If You’re Not a “Baker”)

 28) Ice Cream Sandwiches

-Even though they might seem a little childlike, they are certainly safe to serve to adults.
-To add color to the edges, use a coating of blue sprinkles.
-Fill soft cookies with strawberry ice cream.
-Prior to serving, allow to chill until solidified.
-Otherwise, you’ll be serving soup that will create a temptation.
-I like to make them the evening before since I appreciate a calm kitchen and I can do it without anyone “helping” me.
+Although they may appear somewhat juvenile, they are definitely appropriate to offer to grown-up.
+To provide color to the perimeter, apply a layer of blue sprinkles.
+Stuff cookies with strawberry ice cream.
+Before offering, make sure to chill until frozen.
+If not, you will be offering soup which will be hard to resist.
+I enjoy making them the night before because I value a peaceful kitchen, and I can do it without anyone “assisting” me.

 29) Red, White & Blue Jell-O Cups